lelanthran/libxcgi/pubsub/tests/pubsub/README.pubsub.md

 ### Session maintenance
-All the endpoints below will check the cookie for a session ID and generate an error if the session ID is missing or present but invalid.
+All the endpoints below will check the cookie for a session ID and generate an error if the session ID is missing, or present but invalid.
 The only exception is the Login (duh) which needs no session ID.

 The caller must perform the requisite authentication via the `Login`